The Water-Energy-Food Nexus: Interlinked Solutions For Interlinked Challenges

 Energy, food and water are inextricably linked, and these linkages will concentrate stress as the world’s population grows in both wealth and numbers.
 Water is required in almost all forms of energy production, while energy is often used to treat or transport water, and both energy and water are required in food production.
 Their interdependence is most commonly referred to as the water energy food nexus, although the concept is so multifaceted other elements like climate and land are often inserted in.
 Nexus thinking means using integrated and holistic approaches to solving supposedly separate challenges.

 Ecosystem Marketplace is launching a series of stories leading up to the State of Watershed Payments 2014 report release date that looks at global challenges related to the nexus and the various approaches businesses, government and the world as a whole are taking to address this issue.
-This is the second in the series.
+This is the fourth in the series.

 Part One US Chamber Of Commerce Aims To Promote Food Security Through Sustainable Management Of Water And Energy explores private sector initiatives that have addressed the water-energy nexus successfully.